 If after reading the descriptions below, you are interested in participating in a research study, please email Claudia Quittner.

 Physical and Metabolic Abnormalities in Lipodystrophy

 The purpose of this ongoing study is to identify defective genes responsible for the body fat loss and metabolic abnormalities in various types of genetic lipodystrophies.
 We are also trying to identify underlying mechanisms (autoimmune and others) for fat loss in patients with the acquired lipodystrophies.
-You are invited to participate in this research because you or your family members have selective loss of body fat (generalized, partial ,or localized) called lipodystrophy.
+You are invited to participate in this research because you or your family members have selective loss of body fat (generalized, partial or localized) called lipodystrophy.

 In order to participate in this study you will undergo some screening tests.
 You will be asked questions about your health and health history.
 You will have blood tests for cholesterol, triglyceride, lipid, and hormone analysis.
 Oral glucose tolerance test (OGTT) will be done in order to measure your blood sugar level.
-You will also have to undergo anthropometeric measurements which include height, weight, and percent of body fat measurements.
+You will also have to undergo anthropometric measurements which include height, weight, and percent of body fat measurements.

 Novel Therapies for Metabolic Complications of Lipodystrophies

 The management of diabetes, insulin resistance, hypertriglyceridemia, and fatty liver, which are frequently seen in patients with lipodystrophies, present a therapeutic challenge.
 The purpose of this study is to determine the efficacy and safety of three therapeutic interventions on above mentioned problems in lipodystrophic patients.

 - Extremely low-fat diet in patients with generalized lipodystrophy

 - Leptin replacement therapy in patients with familial partial lipodystrophy

 These interventions are designed to improve or resolve the fatty liver, hypertriglyceridemia, and insulin resistance or diabetes seen in these patients.